merose/quickstart/BUG_README.md

 - Yamcs Python client installed via `pip3 install yamcs-client` (or can be installed as `--user`)

 ## Setup

+Clone branch of a copy of the quickstart project:

+    $ git clone -b aggregate-no-history git@github.com:merose/quickstart.git

 Build the quickstart project normally using mvn.